 - Worker participation: Including employees in the safety and health management planning is key for ensuring an injury prevention program is effective.

 - Hazard identification & assessment: Complete a risk assessment to identify potential risks and who is at risk of injury.
-A good place to start is with leading cause of injuries in the workplace—overexertion, slips, trips, and falls, and contact with objects and equipment.
+A good place to start is with the leading causes of injuries in the workplace—overexertion, slips, trips, falls, and contact with objects and equipment.

 - Hazard prevention & control: Before an injury occurs, workplaces should eliminate hazards wherever feasible and implement appropriate hazard control methods.
 These efforts include substitution, engineering controls, administrative controls, and personal protective equipment.

 - Education & training: It's important to provide injury prevention training and educational materials in a way that engages workers.